stevenvachon/broken-link-checker/README.md

 Default value: `0`
 The number of milliseconds to wait before each request.

-### options.retrievalVerb
+### options.requestMethod
 Type: `String`
 Default value: `"head"`
-The http verb to use in checking links.
-Some sites do not respond correctly to `"head"` so `"get"` can work better.
+The HTTP request method used in checking links.
+Some sites do not respond correctly to `"head"`, while `"get"` can provide more consistent and accurate results, albeit slower.

 ## Handling link errors